cavemanloverboy/FNNTW/README.md

-# FNSTW: Fastest Neighbor Search (in the) West
+# FNNTW: Fastest Nearest Neighbor (in the) West

-Fastest Neighbor Search (in the) West is an in-development kDtree library that aims to be one of the most, if not the most, performant parallel kNN libraries that exist.
+Fastest Neighbor Nearest Neighbor (in the) West is an in-development kDtree library that aims to be one of the most, if not the most, performant parallel kNN libraries that exist.

 There are several key components of the building and querying process of the kDtrees that allows for its performance.